linuxlawson/sample-website/README.md

 Three column layout
 made for future use.

-Feel free to use this if you want.
+Feel free to use if you want.
+Its a very simple website.
 Just change content, and adjust colors to your liking.